Cookies managing

 I turned around to see a few men drag Zorik along the street like a sack of potatoes.
 They figured that he was placing the marks, not erasing them!
 I caught up with them in my car and asked them to let my kid go, and they shouted that he was a spy!

 Once the owner’s relative said that someone put a mark on their fence.
 Zoar and I went there; we found the mark and painted over it.
-Then my son said that he would walk around and look to see if maybe there were other marks on the fences in the neighborhood.
+Then my son said that he would walk around and look to see if there were other marks on the fences in the neighborhood.
 He left, and I was standing there talking to this woman, when suddenly she pointed: “Look, they are dragging your son somewhere!”
-I turned around to see a few men drag Zorik along the street like a sack of potatoes.
+I turned around to see a few men drag Zoar along the street like a sack of potatoes.
 They figured that he was placing the marks, not erasing them!
 I caught up with them in my car and asked them to let my kid go, and they shouted that he was a spy!
 They were armed with sticks and knives, and I had a machine gun on the next seat.
 One of them got so scared when he saw my Kalashnikov that he dropped the knife and bent over to pick it up.
 And I just acted on a reflex.
-I kicked him as hard as I could, grabbed my Zorik, threw him in the car and drove off.
+I kicked him as hard as I could, grabbed my Zorik, threw him in the car, and drove off.
 But it was scary.

 The kids jumped to the floor without waking up and covered their necks